 Emilia of Nassau was the fifth but third surviving child of William the Silent and his second wife, Anna of Saxony.
 She was born on 10 April 1569 in Cologne.
 She was named after the Countess of Neuenahr, who was the head of Anna’s household.
 From the beginning, she was under the care of a wet-nurse and two servants.
 Shortly after Emilia was born, Anna began an affair with Jan Rubens, a lawyer who later became the father of the famous painter Peter Paul Rubens.
 This did not go unnoticed, and Anna gave birth to their illegitimate daughter in 1571.
 She would never see her mother again; Anna died imprisoned by her relatives in 1577.

 Emilia spent her youth in Dillenburg, but she probably saw very little of her father.
 He had left Dillenburg in 1572, never to return to his place of birth again.
-She probably left a relatively simple life due to a lack of money.
+She probably led a relatively simple life due to a lack of money.
 She lived there with her uncle John, his wife Elisabeth of Leuchtenberg and her grandmother Juliana of Stolberg.
 Her cousins and siblings also lived with them.
 She was forced to move to Siegen several times due to the plague in the area of Dillenburg.
 Her mother’s illegitimate daughter soon joined them at Dillenburg.
 Emilia received her education in religion, languages and courtly manners.
 She was raised in the Calvinistic teachings.
 Her grandmother died in 1580, and so many people came to the funeral that Emilia was forced to share her own room.
 Even more tragically, Emilia’s father was assassinated on 10 July 1584.

 Emilia remained at Dillenburg and received a stipend of 100 guilders per month from her father’s legacy.
 Louise de Coligny, her father’s fourth and final wife, was a kind woman and she once wrote to Emilia’s uncle that she believed that Emilia’s spoke no French and that was the reason they had never written before.
 However, Emilia had learned the language in her youth.
 With this assurance and Louise’s promise that she would love Emilia like her own daughter, 17-year-old Emilia decided to travel to the Netherlands.
 She left Dillenburg on 8 October 1587 and arrived on 1 November.
 She was present at the wedding of her (full) sister Anna to their first cousin, William Louis, Count of Nassau-Dillenburg, eldest son of uncle John.
 Tragically, Anna died after just seven months of marriage.
 With Anna’s death, Emilia no longer wished to remain in Friesland and travelled to Delft, the place where her father had been assassinated.
 She lived with her half-sister Maria in the Prinsenhof, but she didn’t enjoy living there.
 There wasn’t much to do.